-All of the break options on my personal picklist have a time allotment.
-And for most of them, I actually do set a timer on my phone when I start, and stop when the timer goes off.
+All of the break options on my picklist have a time allotment.
+And for most of them, I set a timer on my phone when I start, and I stop when it goes off.

-But, isn’t the amount of time arbitrary?
-Why yes, yes it is.
+But isn’t the amount of time arbitrary?
+Why yes, yes, it is.
 I could read for 10 minutes or 1 hour.
 That doesn’t matter.
-What matters is that in the moment, I don’t have to make the decision about when to transition back to work.
+What matters is that, in the moment, I don’t have to decide when to transition back to work.
 That’s already been decided, thanks to earlier me.
-All I have to do now is follow the plan that earlier me laid out for me.
+All I have to do now is follow the plan I laid out for myself earlier.

 Setting time allotments doesn’t mean being inflexible.
 If circumstances shift, change the allotted time, but always define a new end time.

 This strategy reduces decision fatigue and eliminates any potential guilt for taking “too long” of a rest.
-Give every break an end time.
+Instead, give every break an end time.

 Problem: I Feel Worse After Taking Breaks, Not Better

-When used properly, breaks are meant to keep you going and feeling refreshed (like a drink of cold water in the middle of a jog), not kill your motivation and undermine your productivity (like lying down and taking a nap in the middle of a jog).
+When appropriately used, breaks help to keep you going and feeling refreshed (like a drink of cold water in the middle of a jog), not kill your motivation and undermine your productivity (like lying down and taking a nap in the middle of a jog).

-Some activities feel relaxing in the moment, but counterintuitively leave us feeling less rejuvenated.
-If you find that you tend to feel more lethargic, slow, or unmotivated after taking breaks, you may be accidentally leaning on indulgent activities rather than healthy ones.
+Some activities feel relaxing in the moment but counterintuitively leave us feeling less rejuvenated.
+If you tend to feel more lethargic, slow, or unmotivated after taking breaks, you may be accidentally leaning on indulgent activities rather than healthy ones.

 Strategy: Recognize Healthy vs. Indulgent Breaks

 There are healthy breaks and indulgent breaks.
-Both tend to feel nice in the moment; the difference lies in how you feel afterwards.
+Both tend to feel pleasant in the moment; the difference lies in how you feel afterward.

-Healthy breaks leave you feeling refreshed, increase your respect for yourself, and give you the energy to get some more work done.
-(For me, these tend to include: reading a book, listening to a podcast, going for a walk outside, watching one half-hour episode of a sitcom.)
+Healthy breaks refresh you and give you the energy to finish more work.
+(For me, these usually include: reading a book, listening to a podcast, going for a walk outside, and watching one half-hour episode of a funny TV show.)